porttack/porttack.com/resume.md

 ---
 ## Professional Objective

-I might be open to some parttime work starting the summer of 2024.
-Until then, I'm focused on teaching.
+Open to parttime work starting summer of 2024.

 ## Summary